MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

   `this.statusString`

-This string is a comma-separated list of the names of all Status Effects that the Player currently has, including those that aren't [[visible|Data-Structure:-Status#visible]].
-If a Status Effect has a [[duration|Data-Structure:-Status#duration]], it can be listed here by putting the duration in parentheses.
+This string is a comma-separated list of the names of all Status Effects that the Player currently has, including those that aren't [visible](status.md#Visible).
+If a Status Effect has a [duration](status.md#Duration), it can be listed here by putting the duration in parentheses.
 The duration must follow a specific format:

 `(D) H:mm:ss`